Photo: R. L. Johnson

 Veritas Vineyard & Winery

 Located at the foothills of the Blue Ridge Mountains in Afton, Veritas Vineyard & Winery offers a wine and dine experience with the opportunity to stay at The Farmhouse at Veritas.
 Family-run by the Hodsons, Veritas began in 1999 after Patricia and Andrew purchased Saddleback Farm.
 This former farm provides a stunning view, where many Virginians and visitors alike come for a relaxing weekend, a deluxe vineyard tour or a private event.
 You can bring a chair or picnic blanket for complimentary lawn seating, or you can reserve a canopy and admire the picturesque Afton Mountains.
 If you visit on Sundays, you can delight in their exquisite brunch from 10 a.m.–2 p.m.
 Or, try dining at their new restaurant, phase ii.
 This 50-acre property, combined with Patricia and Andrew’s passion for wine and creating memorable experiences, will make you fall in love with Virginia and the culture that it brings.
+Discover their English heritage and how it influences their wine making and hospitality.

 Photos: R. L. Johnson